antfie/veracode_bulk_mitigator/README.md

 **Note this tool is not an official Veracode product.
 It comes with no support or warranty.**

-This tool takes a list of application names (from `data/application_names.txt`) and it attempts to bulk mitigate any un-mitigated flaws found within those applications as per the approved mitigation signatures as defined in `data/approved_bulk_mitigations.json`.
+This tool attempts to bulk mitigate any un-mitigated SAST flaws found within specific application profiles.
+The definitions of what to mitigate and the mitigation comments and actions are defined in a JSON file.

+The tool is primarily intended for use by security teams because it is useful for bulk-approving mitigations that have been reviewed, where those flaws arise form 2nd party components that are reported in more than one application profile.

+Development teams/security mentors could use this tool to propose mitigations for a flaw that is reported in a number of application profiles (e.g. microservices), but they would likely be unable to approve the mitigations themselves.

-For targeted mitigation the tool will check for all 5 matching signatures when considering every open flaw for each application specified:
+For targeted mitigation, the tool will check for all 5 matching signatures when considering every open flaw for each application specified:

 1. CWE
 2. Module name